deniskabana/react-persistent-state-hook/README.md

 We're committed to delivering a minimal and flexible solution for state management and persistence in React applications.
 Join us on this journey by contributing! 🚀

-_PS: We made our JSDoc annotation for the hook comprehensive - you don't have to leave your IDE to use this hook!_

 ---

 ### Usage